FusionAuth/fusionauth-quickstart-javascript-nuxt-web/README.md

-# Example Next.js Application
+# Example Nuxt Application

-This repo holds an example Next.js application that uses FusionAuth as the identity provider.
+This repo holds an example Nuxt application that uses FusionAuth as the identity provider.
-This application uses [NextAuth.js](https://next-auth.js.org/) which includes a [FusionAuth](https://next-auth.js.org/providers/fusionauth) provider.
+This application uses [NextAuth.js](https://next-auth.js.org/) (soon to be Auth.js) which includes a [FusionAuth](https://next-auth.js.org/providers/fusionauth) provider.
+Currently Nuxt 3 auth does not support certain aspects of authentication so this example is using [@sidebase/nuxt-auth](https://sidebase.io/nuxt-auth/v0.6/getting-started/quick-start) package.

-This application was built by following the [Next.js Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-javascript-nextjs-web/).
+This application was built by following the [Nuxt Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-javascript-nuxt-web/).

 ## Project Contents